emqx/xmeter-cloud-docs/en_US/quick_start/upgrade.md

 ### Larger-scale testing

-Support testing up to 1,000,000 connections and 1,000,000 TPS with payload size up to 100 KB.
+Professional plan supports testing up to 500,000 connections and 500,000 TPS with payload up to 100 KB.
 Maximum testing duration is 24 hours.

 ### VPC peering